chathurace/local-etl-demo/README.md

 ## Business use case

 GlobalMart is a supermarket chain operated across multiple cities.
 Each GlobalMart outlet maintains records of daily sales.
 GlobalMart senior management needs to analyze overall sales data to identify sales trends and possible optimizations.
-In order to facilitate this requirement, it was decided to standardize and collect all sales data to central storage, upon which various analyses can be performed.
+In order to facilitate this requirement, it was decided to standardize and collect all sales data to a central storage, upon which various analyses can be performed.

 ## Technical problem